 Meistersinger in particular was the lightest and friendliest Opera of Wagner’s career, a warm and philosophical comedy that wavers between airy lightness and robust German revelry, and it would probably be his most accessible work by far if not for one thing: an uncut performance is more than five hours long.
 Granted, Gotterdammurung is only marginally shorter, and the Ring Cycle as a whole takes roughly 18 total hours to perform (depending on the general tempo of the conducting), but the Ring is a fantasy epic, so on some level you expect it to be long and drawn out.
 Meistersinger, on the other hand, is essentially a Musical Comedy, the operatic equivalent of something like Guys and Dolls, and the fact that its proportions are so ridiculously heavy actually interferes with the thing it’s trying to be.
 I’m not normally in favor of those who say Wagner’s operas should be cut to a more manageable length, but before the ‘authenticity’ craze in modern Opera stagings caught on, Meistersinger was nearly always presented with the score cut down to the length of a normal Opera, and while doing so does mean sacrificing some admittedly wonderful music (the score is almost uniformly glorious), that’s still probably the most effective way to actually perform it live.

 Wagner’s last Opera, and by all accounts his favorite of his own works, was Parsifal.
-A retelling of the Holy Grail myth featuring some of the most beautiful and trascendental music of Wagner’s career, It is also perhaps Wagner’s most ideologically palatable work, as its philosophical content tends to emphasize his redeeming qualities (and yes, he did have them).
+A retelling of the Holy Grail myth featuring some of the most beautiful and transcendental music of Wagner’s career, it is also perhaps Wagner’s most ideologically palatable work, as its philosophical content tends to emphasize his redeeming qualities (and yes, he did have them).
 Indeed, this Opera is so pacifistic, compassionate and redemptive in its message that the Nazis had to ban it altogether in order to co-opt Wagner’s body of work into the propaganda-ready narrative for which they were trying to employ his legacy.

 Interestingly, Parsifal shares more than a little with the theatrical Magnum Opus of Wagner’s most hated archrival, Johannes Brahms.
-Because Brahms was something of a fanatic about what he called “Absolute Music” (that is, completely abstract music that exists on its own without any connection to a concrete reality outside of itself), his contributions to the art of Musical Theatre are suprisingly limited for such an important composer.
+Because Brahms was something of a fanatic about what he called “Absolute Music” (that is, completely abstract music that exists on its own without any connection to a concrete reality outside of itself), his contributions to the art of Musical Theatre are surprisingly limited for such an important composer.
 However, he did write an extremely famous Oratorio (he titled it A German Requiem, but the work is quite obviously in the Oratorio format) which became the largest-scale and most ambitious composition of his career.
 His goal in this German-language setting of carefully curated bible verses was essentially the same as Wagner’s for Parsifal…to provide a secular, humanistic alternative to a traditional religious experience.
-Even the music sounds similar at times: Brahms’ trademark style, with its flowing melodies and lush harmonies, bears a striking resemblance to the idiom Wagner used for much of Parsifal, particularly the ritualistic finale of Act One and the Opera’s most famous music, the so-called “Good Friday Spell” from Act Three.
+Even the music sounds similar at times: Brahms’ trademark style, with its flowing melodies, lush harmonies, and tone simultaneously soothing and austere, bears a striking resemblance to the idiom Wagner used for much of Parsifal, particularly the ritualistic finale of Act One and the Opera’s most famous music, the so-called “Good Friday Spell” from Act Three.